EveripediaNetwork/Everipedia/TechnicalWhitepaper.md

 E = Editor’s contribution value

-T = Total contribution value for the 30-min-period across all edits
+T = Total contribution value for the 30-minute period across all edits

-Q = IQ reward period mint rate constant
+Q = Mint-rate constant (available IQ reward) for IQ reward period

-R = E * T
+R = Q * E / T

-Q

-The available IQ reward for the period, Q, is determined by Listing 2:
+Q, the available IQ reward for the reward period, is determined by Listing 2:

-Listing 2: Reward period IQ minting formula
+Listing 2: Reward-period IQ minting formula

 S0 = Token Supply at Genesis

-F = Reward (30-minutes) period mint rate
+F = Mint rate for 30-minute reward period

-A = Annual mint rate
+A = Annual (365-day) mint rate

-F = (1 + A)^1/1051200 - 1
+F = ((1 + A) ^ (1 / 365) - 1) / 48

 Q = F * S0

-The annual mint rate, A, will be 5% to match the EOS inflation rate, but the number can be changed by a governance action.
+The annual (365-day) mint rate, A, will be 5% to match the EOS inflation rate, but the number can be changed by a governance action.
 Additionally, the minted tokens can be partially re-allocated by a governance action for a developer fund, bounties, or any other use.

 ### Transaction Fees